 A Trans-Siberian Tour with our Experience and Flexibility

 A journey along the Trans-Siberian route is on many travellers’ bucket-list, a “once in a lifetime” dream trip.
-The dream to explore China, Mongolia and Russia, while travelling on part of the longest train journey in the world is closer to reality, now that you have found this site, and the team with the experience to put together an unforgettable adventure.
+The chance to explore China, Mongolia and Russia, while travelling on part of the longest train journey in the world is closer to reality, now that you have found this site, and the team with the experience to put together your next adventure.

 The mountain of information one is faced with in researching such a trip can be quite overwhelming.
-Uncovering the magical destinations, and deciphering the intricate and ever-changing train schedules, and getting your head around the multiple visa process are just some of the many pieces of this incredible puzzle.
-The good news is that we are here to help you piece together this puzzle, and ease you through the steps towards an unforgettable journey.
+Uncovering the magical destinations, deciphering the intricate and ever-changing train schedules, and getting your head around the multiple visa processes are just some of the many pieces of this incredible puzzle.
+The good news is that we are here to help you piece together this puzzle, and ease you through the steps towards this legendary journey.

 Each year, we prepare several “ready made” packages, combining the best of the destinations with terrific activities and excursions to deliver a rich and engaging cultural experience.
-These packages may perfectly match what you have in mind, or they may simply provide the framework for creating a broader plan.
+Our packages may perfectly match what you have in mind, or they may simply provide the framework for creating a broader plan.
 These packages are just the beginning.
 The flexibility we offer and encourage enables us to co-create an unforgettable adventure to suit your time frame, budget and travel style.
 Let’s get started…